Stremio/beamup-panel/PRODUCTION_SETUP.md

 cd beamup-panel
 ```

+### Create the Sessions Directory

+sudo mkdir -p /opt/beamup-panel/sessions
+sudo chown dokku:dokku /opt/beamup-panel/sessions

+If using a different directory, update the env in the systemd service file accordingly.

 ## 2. DNS Configuration
 - **Set a DNS record in Cloudflare**: Ensure that the domain you plan to use is configured in Cloudflare with the **correct IP of the deployer server**.
 - **Update the domain settings** in the following places to match your intended domain: